PDLT-University-of-York/test-split-site/docs/ultra/discussions.md

 1. Open the Discussion and click **Follow**.</br>
 ![Decorative](images/discussions-follow.png)
-2. The default followed Discussions settings are to receive notifcations of new replies and new responses to your posts.
+2. The default followed Discussions settings are to receive notifications of new replies and new responses to your posts.
 You can change this in your [notification settings](../ultra/notifications.md).

 ## Anonymous discussions
 Set up: